willmillar/willmillar.github.io/_posts/2014-05-22-building-the-site.md

 The process improved my writing, workflow, and throughput.
 And it was fun and I learned a lot!
 The site built from [Poole](http://demo.getpoole.com/) with [Jekyll](http://jekyllrb.com/) on [GitHub Pages](https://pages.github.com/) with typography from [Typekit](https://typekit.com/).
 No extra plugins or hidden gems.

-While not technically responsive, the site uses **single-column design** with a few media queries to render a speedy and attractive experience on any device.
+While not technically responsive, the site uses **single-column design** with a few media queries to render a speedy and attractive experience on almost any device.

 ![](/images/willmillar-com-4-0-graph.png)